ucbugg/learn.ucbugg/ucbugg/chapters/mini-project-2.md

 __WARNING!
 WARNING!__
 Now comes a bit of a daunting part.
 If you hadn't noticed already, some of Maya's tools have a lot of option boxes everywhere.
 The Maya renderer is one of those tools.
 As there's too much to cover before I even start talking about the awesome features these options allow you to do, I will mostly zoom pass them.
 But, we will revisit animation and rendering again and again, which is much better than giving you all the information at once so don't worry!
 Just keep to the path and everything will be okay!

-Now you've learnt how to render out single images right?
+Now you've learned how to render out single images right?
 Well, turns out this is an animation class and we are more interested in many images played in succession.
 The way to do is using Batch Render.

 ### Rendering an Animation